guanyuming-he/master-irp/logbook/logbook.md

 ### Work plan before next meeting:
 I will polish my plan before the deadline, and try to work on a prototype as much as I can.

+## Meeting (13 June 2025)
+*Present: Guanyuming He (GH, student), Sean O'Grady (SO, main supervisor)*

+### Key points discussed:
+I presented my finished project plan and a small LLM prototype that can for now turn text into search engine prompts.

+### Feedback received:
+- He thought my plan was good.
+- He thought the prompts were close to the text given, but he thought they were too academic.
+Need to direct the search engines towards real examples.

+### Work plan before next meeting:
+I will improve that part and also continue working on a custom search component.